The EventAPI of Onsharp

 In Onset and Onsharp there are 3 different event types:

-Remote events are like custom events just that they are called by the clients and the first argument needs to be the calling player, like this:
+Remote events are like just that they are called by the clients and the first argument needs to be the calling player, like this:

 The method can than be called by the client by using the CallRemoteEvent function.
 The parameters are parsed automatically.